 The only time he seemed to be able to forget his pain and be happy was when he watched his beloved San Diego Chargers play football.
 His parents signed him up with the Make-A-Wish Foundation and Timmy, a loyal San Diego Chargers fan, only had one wish.
 He wanted to spend a day with the quarterback of the Chargers - his idol, Drew Brees.

 Unfortunately, because of a long waiting list, as well as a backlog of wishes, Brees had signed with New Orleans by the time that Timmy’s wish request was processed.
 Timmy, still wanted to hang out with San Diego’s quarterback.
 So he readily agreed when the Make-A-Wish Foundation offered to send Philip Rivers.
-Rivers met up with Timmy a few weeks ago in order to fulfill the boy’s wish.
-Rivers came to Timmy’s house and gave Timmy some autographed balls, helmets, and jerseys.
-Rivers also posed for some pictures with Timmy and threw the ball around with him in the backyard.
+The Chargers quarterback met up with Timmy a few weeks ago in order to fulfill the boy’s wish.
+He came to Timmy’s house and gave Timmy some autographed balls, helmets, and jerseys.
+He also posed for some pictures with Timmy and threw the ball around with him in the backyard.
 However, what started as a joyous meeting between a young boy and his football role model quickly turned sour.

 “It started when they were throwing the ball around,” Robert McCormick, Timmy’s father said.
 “Timmy dropped a few passes from Philip and Philip started talking trash and yelling at Timmy.
 He was going ‘Yeah baby!
 You can’t handle that tight spiral!
 You can’t handle that heat!
 What’s the matter?
 Too much butter on those fingers, punk?!’
 It was kind of weird and it made all of us feel really uncomfortable.”